 That is until maybe 6 months later, suddenly my normally light-hearted and soft spoken boy was withdrawn and not sharing any of his bits of what we dubbed useless information.
 We wouldn’t see him throughout the day for hours at a time.
 When we did see him we heard no more than a grunt in reply to our attempts to converse with him.

-at his age.
+I was upset at first and almost demanded he stay in the midst of the family and stop disappearing all day.
+Then I remember the way I felt at his age.
 I want to be alone just as much and for reasons I didn’t even have the words to explain back then.
 So I stopped.
 I stopped trying to make him be the kid he was from birth to 12 and decided to give him time to become who he needed to be then.

 It worked.
 Slowly my boy turned into TheTeenager – a bit more intense but still my lovable kid.
 He began to come back out of his shell and the jokes flowed freely again.
 I was happy and still watchful to be sure that we gave this newest version of him had all the support he needed.

-school, grades, friends…girl friends and friends who just happen to be girls.
+The years went by with some of the normal Teen issues and honestly the ones all kids have: school, grades, friends…girl friends and friends who just happen to be girls.
 We dealt with it all in stride and things seemed to be going as they should.

-my YouTube videos with TheTeenager you will see that we have a very light and friendly way of talking and dealing with each other.
+Until recently.
+Then things seemed to begin to change yet again.
+If you watch any of my YouTube videos with TheTeenager you will see that we have a very light and friendly way of talking and dealing with each other.
 We both have a weird sometime off the cuff sense of humor and that brings us together as friends not just as mom and son.

 Yet lately I noticed that my friendly banter has been mistaken for a type of weakness.
 This kid who is normally very respectful and aware of his boundaries began to test those limits.
 In turning 18 he knew he was legally an adult but for me and my household age is literally just a number.
 If I am the parent I will remain the parent no matter how old you or I get.
 So as I watched him begin to assert this new found idea of adulthood I realized that our friendship was beginning to blur the lines of my role as his mother.